Virginia Judge: Political career

 On 23 March 2003 Judge was elected to the Legislative Assembly of New South Wales as the first woman to represent the NSW seat of Strathfield.

 In May 2007, following the re-election of the Labor Government led by Morris Iemma, she was appointed Parliamentary Secretary Assisting the Minister for Education & Training, Industrial Relations, and the Minister Assisting the Minister for Finance.

 In September 2008, when Nathan Rees became Premier, she was appointed Minister Assisting the Premier on the Arts, Minister for Citizenship, and Minister for Fair Trading.

 In the cabinet re-shuffle following Rees being replaced as Premier by Kristina Keneally, Judge retained the portfolio of Fair Trading, and became Minister for the Arts, the first woman to hold this portfolio in NSW.
 She held these portfolios until the ALP lost office at the 2011 election.

 Post political career

-In July 2011, Judge became Head of Strategic Partnerships at the Children's Medical Research Institute (CMRI) an independent medical research institute which commenced operations in 1958 as part of the Royal Alexandra Hospital for Children in Camperdown, Sydney.
-Judge successfully secured a number of very large and others donations from her generous clients raising support for the medical research at the Institute.
+In July 2011, Judge became head of strategic partnerships at the Children's Medical Research Institute an independent medical research institute which commenced operations in 1958 as part of the Royal Alexandra Hospital for Children in Camperdown, Sydney.

-Judge left CMRI in late 2018 and then took up the position of Business Development Manager at the Heart Research Institute (HRI) in Newtown, Sydney.
+Judge left CMRI in late 2018 and then took up the position of business development manager at the Heart Research Institute (HRI) in Newtown, Sydney.
+Judge left HRI in December 2020.